Skip to content

 Expert Tips

-• When in doubt, choose PostgreSQL—it handles almost any use case well
+• When in doubt, choose PostgreSQL — It handles relational data, JSON documents, full-text search, geospatial queries, and time-series data.
+One database for almost any use case

 The Bottom Line